 When transitioning your practice, it’s important to understand the benefits and drawbacks of each available option prior to the sale.

 1. Selling to a Dental Service Organization, or DSO.

-DSO companies are buying dental offices, and we know the current market.
+DSO companies regularly buy dental offices.
 Research shows that DSOs are on track to grow in the Dental Industry by 13% every year.
-The top 3 DSOs in the US right now are Heartland Dental, Aspen Dental, and Pacific Dental Services.
-They have the funds to buy quick, so long as you have packaged your deal professionally.
+They have the funds to buy quickly, so long as your deal is packaged professionally.

 2. Selling a Practice and Retiring